-‘The Office’ Premiered 12 Years Ago–Where Is the Dunder Mifflin Team Now ?
+‘The Office’ Premiered 12 Years Ago — Where Is The Dunder Mifflin Team Now?

 — Jenna Fischer (@jennafischer) February 6, 2017

 Although The Office ended four years ago, Jenna has been quite active in television and in theatre.
-She had a reoccurring role on The Mysteries of Laura, as Jennifer.
+She had a reoccurring role on The Mysteries of Laura as Jennifer.
 Just last month, she was on ABC’s Match Game.
 She is now in the pilot series Splitting Up Together.
 The Independent says that this show is about a “divorce reigniting a romance.”

 Mindy Kaling dishes on struggling to work with ex B.J.
 Novak https://t.co/mJa2KEeFt5 #Nets #NBA pic.twitter.com/CKjoLVuCOg